Exclusive: The secret documents that help explain the Qatar crisis.

 - A Qatari spokesman said in a statement that it was Saudi Arabia and the UAE who "have broken the spirit of the agreement"

-(CNN)Qatar made a series of secret agreements with its Gulf neighbors in 2013 and 2014 barring support for opposition and hostile groups in those nations, as well as in Egypt and Yemen, according to copies of the agreements obtained exclusively by CNN.
+(CNN)Qatar made a series of secret agreements with its Gulf neighbors in 2013 and 2014 barring support for opposition and hostile groups in those nations, as well as in Egypt and Yemen.

 The existence of the agreements has been known, but both the content and the documents themselves were kept secret due to the sensitivity of the issues involved and the fact that they were agreed in private by heads of state.
-The agreements were obtained by CNN from a source from the region with access to the documents.
+The agreements were exclusively obtained by CNN from a source from the region with access to the documents.

 The Gulf countries have accused Qatar of not complying with the two agreements, which helps explain what sparked the worst diplomatic crisis in the Middle East in decades.

-Note: UPDATE: This story has been edited for clarity and to add the text of the supplemental agreement signed by countries' foreign ministers.